joephinderink/SharePortation-Protocol--SPP-/general-information.md

 ### GBFS Compatibility

-Some of the fields in the `Stops` definition are using notions which are currently not in MDS, such as `rental_methods`.
+Some of the fields in the `Stops` definition are using notions which are currently not in  SPP, such as `rental_methods`.
 These fields are included for compatibility with GBFS.

 [Top][toc]